 A physical restraint is any manual method, physical or mechanical device, material, or equipment that immobilizes or reduces the ability of a patient to move his or her arms, legs, body, or head freely.

 Physical restraints includes things like soft limb restraints, a freedom splint or elbow immobilizer, restraint soft belt, restraint net, hard locking restraints and restraint jackets.
 Most hospitals report that they no longer use a restraint jacket because of safety concerns.
 Manually holding down a patient who is actively violent is a form of restraint.
-Also hospital do not generally use leather restraints because they are an infection control issue since they cannot be cleaned.
+Also hospitals do not generally use leather restraints because they are an infection control issue since they cannot be cleaned.

 CMS has a focus of when a drug is used as a restraint.
 A drug or medication, when it is used as a restriction to manage the patient's behavior, or restrict the patient's freedom of movement can also be a restraint.
 This issue should be addressed in the P&P. Medication can be a restraint if it is not a standard treatment or standard dosage for the patient's condition.
 If you give a double or triple dose or a medication off label, it may be considered by CMS to be a drug used as a restraint.
 Giving Ativan for a patient having alcohol withdrawal is not considered to be a restraint.
 It is part of the standard treatment and is with the pharmacy parameters set forth by the FDA and manufacturer.
 It is also a national practice standard.